I hear it almost once a week now.

 But, something happened when I started working on the upstairs bathroom.

 I could be using my time to remodel this bathroom and it would save me some money OR I could build a website for someone, take the money from that and pay someone ELSE to remodel this bathroom for me.

-AND, I’d have some money left over.
+AND, after it was all said and done, I’d have some money left over.